NaaS/motto/examples/load_balancing.md

 The *load monitor* does not process the data exchanged between the client or backend; that is the task of the *load balancer* process.

+We continuously listen for monitor_updates use this to update our scheduling, continuously
 ```
+# Symmetric to what load balancer does, the load monitor only emits to next_srv
+#  and only reads from monitor_updates
 proc Http_load_monitor : (-/int next_srv,
                           activity/- monitor_updates)
   let max_conns = 3000 # FUDGE maximum number of connections per backend